sadik99493/Cognizant-DN/README.md

-This is my public repository for submitting my weekly hands-on exerciesrelated to the Cognizant DN - 4.0 Program
+This is my public repository for submitting my weekly hands-on exercises related to the Cognizant DN - 4.0 Program